cjprybol/uCSV.jl/docs/src/man/customparsers.md

 # Custom Parsers

-You can declare any parser function that takes either a String or an SubString and returns a Julia value.
+You can declare any parser function that takes `T <: AbstractString` and returns a Julia value.

 Your custom parsers can be applied to specific columns
 ```julia